 Data gathering

 Organizations in the public sector that do data gathering include RAB, REMA, LODA, NAEB, NLA, and RWCA.
 All the mentioned government agencies and initiatives gather various types of data.
 For instance, RAB gathers data on soil erosion.
 REMA gathers information on marshland.
-NAEB gathers data on crops soil, and agricultural market.
+NAEB gathers data on crops, soil, and agricultural market.
 NLA collects data on land location whereas LODA gathers data on soil conservation.
 The data is usually collected through field surveys.
 Rwanda Space Agency (RSA) gathers data using satellite images that are used in monitoring crop health and soil status.
-Rwanda Meteorology Agency (Meteo Rwanda) gathers data on climate like wind, precipitation, temperature and humidity.
+Rwanda Meteorology Agency (Meteo Rwanda) gathers data on weather like wind, precipitation, temperature and humidity.

 Knowledge institutes involved in data collection include Muhabura Integrated Polytechnic College (MIPC), AgriResearch, World Research Institute, INES, ICRAF, and the University of Rwanda (UR/CAVM).
-Data collected revolves around soil, remote sensing and adaptability trials of agroforestry trees.
+The collected data revolves around soil, remote sensing and adaptability trials of agroforestry trees.
 Most knowledge institutions gather data through surveys.
 A well-endorsed research institute like IITA-CGIAR does research on banana and cassava cropping systems and compares various varieties of banana species' response to fertilizers as well as other agronomic practices like intercropping and crop rotation systems and resistance to diseases.
 Also, IITA assesses market access and post-harvest handling.
 The research institute also conducts nutritional research and evaluation of consumer diets and preferences.
-An alternative CGIAR organization, ICRAF, collects data revolving around trees and crops as well as socio-economic data.
+ICRAF, collects data revolving around trees and crops as well as socio-economic data.

 Development agencies like Agrittera and Food and Agriculture Organization (FAO), USAID Hinga Weze gather various types of data.
-Agriterra collect soil samples and have demonstration plots.
+Agriterra collects soil samples and has demonstration plots which they also monitor.
 FAO gathers data through surveys and through monitoring and evaluation of projects they are implementing.
 USAID Hinga Weze gathers data on soil, climate and water.
 Private entities like One Acre Fund (OAF) gather data from their demonstration plots, adapted tree species.
 Accordingly, OAF also collects data on soil and crop.
-Soil and crop parameters that OAF is keen on includes slope, physiochemical properties, crop diseases, and tree related measurements.
+Soil and crop parameters that OAF is keen on includes slope, physio-chemical properties, crop diseases, and tree related measurements.
 Farmer cooperatives such as Imbaraga Farmers and COMIXBU also take part in agricultural surveys to gather data.

 Data Processing

 The collected data by public entities is first arranged and sorted before it is processed.
-However, it is unclear the methods used to process the gathered information to obtain trends or patterns.
+However, it is unclear which methods and standards are used to process the gathered information to obtain trends or patterns.
 Gathered data by knowledge institutions is first organized before processing.
 Types of data processed include topographic data as well as soil and water data.

 Knowledge institutes like IITA and ICRAF use an assortment of approaches to process gathered data such as GIS and remote sensing, STATA, R Software, Excel, and crop models (QUEFT and APSIM).